SamanBahzadKhan/SEproj/README.md

 #### Design Decisions

-Several significant design decisions were made during this phase based on TA feedback and evolving requirements:

-**Admin-controlled counselor onboarding:** Counselors can no longer self-register through the app.
-Only students can sign up directly.
-Counselor accounts must be created and approved by an administrator.
-This ensures that only verified, legitimate counselors are accessible to students.

-**AI-powered counselor recommendation chatbot:** An LLM-based chatbot was integrated into the student-facing side of the app.
-Students can describe their needs or concerns, and the chatbot recommends the most suitable counselor for them based on the available counselor profiles.
-This helps students who are unsure which counselor to approach.
+**Counselor onboarding via Admin:** Counselor accounts are created exclusively by administrators.
+Students register independently through the app, while counselors are added to the platform by the admin and assigned credentials.
+This ensures all counselors on the platform are verified and authorized before becoming visible to students.

+**Scoped AI chatbot for counselor recommendation:** Rather than implementing a general-purpose open-ended AI assistant, the chatbot was deliberately scoped to a single function: recommending which counselor to book based on the student's described needs.
+This was an intentional design choice given the mental health context of the app — open-ended AI conversations on sensitive topics carry a risk of causing harm or providing inappropriate guidance.
+By limiting the chatbot to counselor recommendations only, the feature remains useful without overstepping into territory that should be handled by qualified professionals.

-**Student daily journal:** Students have access to a private journaling feature within the app.
-This allows them to log their thoughts and track their mental well-being between sessions, entirely separate from the counselor's view.
+**Student daily journal:** Students have access to a private journaling feature within the app to log their thoughts and track their mental well-being between sessions.
+Journal entries are entirely private and not accessible to counselors or administrators.

-**Session notes by counselors:** At the end of a session, counselors can add structured notes.
-These notes are then made visible to the student on their dashboard, giving students a reference point for what was discussed and any follow-up actions.
+**Structured session notes:** At the end of a session, counselors can create a structured session note that functions as a formal session record.
+This includes fields for diagnosis, prescribed medication (if applicable), recommendations and follow-up suggestions, and a counselor signature.
+The completed note is then made visible to the student on their dashboard, giving them an accessible record of their session.

-**Report to Admin:** Students and counselors can submit reports about users (counselors or students respectively).
-Administrators can review these reports and choose to either remove the reported user from the platform or dismiss the report.
+**Report to Admin moderation system:** Both students and counselors can submit reports against other users.
+Administrators review all incoming reports through the Admin Panel and can either remove the reported user from the platform or dismiss the report if unwarranted.

 ---